mgmillimeter/Tech-Company-Layoffs/README.md

-# Data Cleaning and Exploratory Data Analysis (EDA) of Tech companies layoffs
+# Data Cleaning and Exploratory Data Analysis (EDA) of Tech Company Layoffs

 ## Table of Contents